GabrielHoy/GPGMP/README.md

 ## This is a library built ontop of the GNU MP library, intended to enable mass-parallelized GPU computation of arbitrary precision numbers.

-**IN PROGRESS:** ANYTHING AND EVERYTHING IS SUBJECT TO CHANGE AND CODE MAY NOT BE THUROUGHLY TESTED.
-Many functions will not currently work; I have currently only confirmed the basic division, multiplication, subtraction and addition functions to be operational as one would expect.
+**IN PROGRESS:** ANYTHING AND EVERYTHING IS SUBJECT TO CHANGE - CODE MAY NOT BE THUROUGHLY TESTED; I have currently only confirmed the following functions to work as expected across the CPU and GPU:

-I will write a more complete README - and docs - if/when I flesh out this library to a point where I feel comfortable publishing it as "production usable" code...
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Square Roots

+This library is **not** something I would consider "production usable" code quite yet, but I am publishing it as-is for anyone who would like to use it regardless or help contribute to the project.

 > **CURRENT FUNCTIONALITY:**
 - GPU-Compatible `mpn` routines, under `gpgmp::mpnRoutines::gp<normal_mpn_routine_name>`